 Therefore, we will see that even if the international multilateral conventions are favored by the countries (where these are possible), the conclusion of bilateral conventions ("free trade agreement" or economic partnership agreement "at the European level) remain still relevant today.

-As an introductory point, it should be emphasized that the terms "convention", "treaty", "agreement", etc. should be interpreted as synonyms.
+By way of introduction, it should be noted that the terms "convention", "treaty", "agreement", etc. should be interpreted as synonyms.
 There is no hierarchy between these terms.
-The use of one in place of another is often only a question of "fashion" ...
+The use of one in place of the other is often only a question of "fashion" ...